Save Your Home with a Foundation Repair

 Why Does My House Need a Foundation Repair?

-Good question, and there’s plenty of situations that lead to a home needing foundation repair.
+Good question and there are plenty of situations that lead to a home needing foundation repair.

 - Weather Cycles – Moisture driven by seasonal weather patterns results in constantly changing soil structure under your home’s foundation.
-During wet weather the soil expands.
-When it dries out the soil contracts.
-Over time this back and forth expansion and contraction of the soils stresses your foundation and can lead to settling and cracking.
+During wet weather, the soil expands.
+When it dries out the soil contracts, over time this back-and-forth expansion and contraction of the grounds stresses your foundation and can lead to settling and cracking.

 - Drainage Issues – Excess moisture can also cause drainage problems.
 If water cannot find a path away from your home it can lead to standing water around the base of your foundation.
 Over time it will accumulate and negatively impact your foundation.

-- Soil Profiles – Very few homeowners are lucky enough to build their home on great soil.
-In general the expansive soils like clay have a greater chance of adversely affecting your home’s foundation.
+- Soil Profiles – Very few homeowners are lucky enough to build their homes on great soil.
+In general, expansive soils like clay have a greater chance of adversely affecting your home’s foundation.

 Get Your Free Assessment